 Zinc deficiency symptoms vary between species but several effects can be generalized.
-Many species show yellowing of leaves, often interveinal (main leaf veins remain green).
+Many species show yellowing of leaves, often with main leaf veins remaining green.
 In some species, young leaves are the most affected, but in others both old and new leaves show the symptoms.
 New leaves are often smaller and narrower and have wavy margins.
-Over time, the chlorotic spots can turn a bronze color and necrotic spots may start to develop from the margins.
+Over time, the yellow (chlorotic) spots can turn a bronze color and dead (necrotic) spots may start to develop from the margins.
 In some crops, zinc-deficient leaves often have shortened internodes, so leaves are clustered on the stem (rosetting).
 Leaf deformation and reduced growth may occur, caused by restricted development of new leaves (dwarf leaves) and reduced internode length.

-Application of organic manure to the seedbed, or to the field a few days after transplanting reduces the odds of observing zinc deficiency.
+Application of organic manure to the seedbed or field a few days after transplanting helps to reduce the chance of zinc deficiency occurring.